Best Sandals for Neuropathy for Minimal Pain

 • This shoe features the famous 5 Gen cushioning system that Skechers shoes offer.

-• There is a Shock absorbing lightweight midsole.
+• There is a shock-absorbing, lightweight midsole.

 • The durable outsole ensures excellent grip and traction.